-The overall premise, that the characters’ are tormented by their past sins, or perhaps even perceived past sins, is intriguing, yet never fully realised.
-Flashbacks to a Spanish native heart-ripping ceremony and demented WWII Japanese soldiers flesh out the storyline but the contemporary characters’ protracted efforts to understand these past events add nothing to Gehenna’s overall structure.
+The overall premise, that the characters are tormented by their past sins, or perhaps even perceived past sins, is intriguing, yet never fully realised.
+Flashbacks to a Spanish native ceremony and demented WWII Japanese soldiers flesh out the storyline, however, the contemporary characters protracted efforts to understand these past events add nothing to Gehenna’s overall structure.

 First-time feature director and special effects maestro Hiroshi Katagiri clearly has his heart in the right place and is reportedly already eyeing up a sequel with a first-person angle.
 Unfortunately, Gehenna lacks bite and any genuine audience identification with the onscreen proceedings will surely wane well before the movie has delivered its obligatory twists.

 “A brief Saipan history lesson, licks of unique legends, and a fiendish final revelation flavor fiction enough to prevent blandness from bringing the film all the way down.
 If the screenplay didn’t force five folks confined in a corridor to nonsensically wander away from one another repeatedly, perhaps improved plot progression would lengthen the story’s legs.”
 Culture Crypt